“Don’t be such a drama queen.”

 All pretty innocent expressions, wouldn’t you think?
 In fact, I can probably bet that each and every one of us has used these words and phrases at some point—as well as others—both in our professional and personal lives.
 After all, there isn’t anything offensive or off-color here, right?

 Maybe not entirely true.
-The examples I provided at the beginning of the article could be considered sexist, even though we all probably use them innocently and without looking to offend (women included).
+The examples I provided could be considered sexist, even though we all probably use them innocently and without looking to offend (women included).
 However, words do matter.
 What we say to each other has the ability to either prevent or continue to promote unconscious bias.
 In order to change and improve our standards, we need to be aware of what is coming out of our mouths as well as the stereotypes we paint of other people unintentionally.